Rareloop/lumberjack/README.md

 # Lumberjack

+**Supercharge your WordPress Development**

-A framework for making WordPress theme development more sane & easier to maintain.
+Lumberjack is a powerful MVC framework for the modern WordPress developer.
+Write better, more expressive and easier to maintain code.

+## Who is Lumberjack for?

+Coming from another PHP framework such as Laravel, have experience using Timber with WordPress but want more, or are just getting started with modern WordPress?
+Then Lumberjack is for you.

-The framework has been designed to be as un-intrusive as possible and you're free to use as little or as much of it as you'd like.
+Use as little or as much as you need, it's beginner friendly!

-Written & maintained by the team at [Rareloop](https://www.rareloop.com).

 ## Documentation